Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 • Couple: This plan offers the same coverage but for two adults.
 It provides $2 million in identity theft insurance ($1 million for each individual) and 2 GB of secure storage.
 The Couple plan also covers up to 20 devices.
 Other features are identical to the Individual plan.

 • Family: The Family plan covers up to five adults and unlimited kids and adds a few extra child-related features: child SSN monitoring, parental controls, and the safe gaming feature.
 This is also the only plan with AI-powered spam call protection.
-Aura Family also beefs up the insurance to $5 million ($1 million per adult), provides 5 GB of cloud storage, and covers up to 50 devices.
+Aura Family also increases the insurance coverage to $5 million ($1 million per adult), provides 5 GB of cloud storage, and covers up to 50 devices.

 Zander plans